TheLinuxEXP/TheLinuxEXP.github.io/_posts/2021-10-26-GNOME-video-interview-transcripts.md

 So first question about GNOME wanting to be more than a desktop you stack on top of a distribution, I think that is true in the sense that it has been a long held belief in the GNOME community that you can not make a great desktop if you theat your desktop operating system as a layer cake.

-If you read my blog post from 2014 when we where kicking of the Fedora Workstation effort I actually talk a lot about this https://blogs.gnome.org/uraeus/2014/04/16/preparing-the-ground-for-the-fedora-workstation/ and I also mention this talk done all the way back in 2001 by Jim Gettys, a talk which I think influenced the thinking about these issues ever since.
+If you read my blog post from 2014 when we where kicking of the Fedora Workstation effort I actually [https://blogs.gnome.org/uraeus/2014/04/16/preparing-the-ground-for-the-fedora-workstation/](talk a lot about this) and I also mention this talk done all the way back in 2001 by Jim Gettys, a talk which I think influenced the thinking about these issues ever since.

  So can this be a challenge for distributions?
 It definitely can be as it means that the desktop will have expectations on your system as a whole and if you want to go a different way it might take quite a bit of work.
 In Fedora we do relatively few downstream changes to GNOME, instead we focus on getting our features and enhancements upstreamed right away and at the same time we take part in the upstream discussions about the pathway to take to try to keep upstream from at least not taking decisions that are directly adverse to our needs, but at the same time allow the upstream to retain its independence.